tuosuniversity/Vellum/Output/EN/4_Perception in Practice/49_Non-Local_Consciousness_and_Attention.md

 ## Article 3

-### SEO-Optimized Title: The Quantum Mindfulness Framework: A High-Level Roadmap to Expanded Consciousness
+### The Quantum Mindfulness Framework: A High-Level Roadmap to Expanded Consciousness

 **Article Body:**